Zeynal, Kurdistan

-Zeynal (زينل) (Note: Also romanized as Zeinal; also known as Zenal) is a village in Pir Taj Rural District of Chang Almas District, Bijar County, Kurdistan province, Iran.
+Zeynal (زينل) (Note: Also romanized as Zeinal; also known as Zenal) is a village in Pir Taj Rural District of Chang Almas District in Bijar County, Kurdistan province, Iran.

 Demographics

 Ethnicity

 The village is populated by Azerbaijanis.

 Population

 At the time of the 2006 National Census, the village's population was 915 in 172 households.
 The following census in 2011 counted 967 people in 234 households.
 The 2016 census measured the population of the village as 866 people in 226 households.
 It was the most populous village in its rural district.